iainnash/gwei-slim-erc721/README.md

 ## Gotchyas

 1. ABIs need to be combined manually or use both contract interfaces for typechain (working on a fix soon)
-2. (potentially) Etherscan will not be show all operations available to the contract, just overridden ones.
+2. Native ERC721 functions will be shown as a "Contract Proxy" on etherscan